chiholiu/sport-test-app/README.md

 ### How to run the app

-Run Docker(Make sure you installed Docker on your local machine and if you download latest version of Docker, just update macOS is updated to version 11)
+Run Docker(Make sure you installed Docker on your local machine and if you download latest version of Docker, just update macOS to version 11)

 - brew cask install docker
 - docker-compose up